 Article 4 Direction covering Hatfield

 The Council has made a Direction covering the whole of Hatfield to remove the permitted development right which enables additional storeys to be built onto existing blocks of flats.
 This is to safeguard the setting and character of a number of important heritage assets in the town, which can be affected by taller buildings, including the nationally important Hatfield House and Park.
 The Direction would remove these permitted development rights, so requiring landowners to seek planning permission for any such proposed developments.
-It is proposed that this would come into force on 07 July 2022 and the Council will be consulting on proposals until 23 August 2021.
-The full details of the Article 4 and a plan of the area covered are below and anyone wishing to respond to the consultation can do so by clicking on the Respond Online link below:
+It is proposed that this would come into force on 07 July 2022 and the Council consulted on proposals in July and August 2021.
+Responses to this consultation are currently being assessed and a decision will be taken on whether to confirm the Direction shortly.
+The full details of the Article 4 and a plan of the area covered are below:

 Employment Sites 2021